In this introduction to doing Raven Matrices Tests you will be given the following:

 Correct answer 8

-The extended tutorial with the entire rule set is accessible with our HighIQPro IQ-increasing software package.
-This includes a link to the orginal Progressive Raven’s Matrices test for practice & links to two scientifically valid, standardized matrices IQ tests based on the Raven tests.
+The extended tutorial with the entire rule set is accessible with our IQ Prime software license.
+This includes links to two scientifically valid, standardized matrices IQ tests based closely on the Raven tests.

 What is a High IQ Score on a Matrix Reasoning Test?

 Your score on a matrix reasoning test will give you a measure of your IQ level.
 IQ’s are distributed like a ‘bell curve’ around an average of 100.
 An IQ score of 130 is considered to be a ‘gifted’ IQ level – and this IQ score is Mensa standard.
 An IQ score of >115 is considered a high IQ.